 Do Marketing and Customer Success have different goals and metrics for advocacy programs?
 Does it even matter?

-For example, in some organizations, we see the advocacy program run by marketing and focused on a single objective which supports only one group.
+For example, in some organizations, we see the advocacy program run by marketing and focused on a single objective that supports only one group.
 For example, referral-driven leads.
 While these metrics are important (and advocates can help deliver them) a narrowly focused advocacy program tends to miss its full potential.
 Programs like this tend to exhaust advocates pretty quickly and struggle to maintain trusted relationships.
 In this case, what may be a short-term win for one group (leads for marketing) may affect long-term success across the company, for example, retention, product adoption, valuable insights, and highly engaged customers.
 It’s exciting to see more and more organizations factor this breadth of impact into customer marketing priorities.
 The best-run advocacy programs define a strategy that supports as many of the company’s key measures and funded organizational initiatives as possible.
 One of the biggest risks to the success of the program is running it in isolation.

-From Customer Success Executive standpoint, what is the best way to get a budget approved to launch an advocacy program?
+From a Customer Success Executive standpoint, what is the best way to get a budget approved to launch an advocacy program?

 The key is to align the vision for the advocacy program with existing funded initiatives.
 You must ask yourself: what are the top business priorities for the company, and how could the advocacy program support and promote them?
 Once you come up with a list, you can begin building your business case around it.